Why Do Things Look So Crazy and Chaotic? These Are the Gifts Propelling Our Evolution.

-So again, why are we faced with such a roster of enormous challenges on planet Earth?
-Because this is part of the necessary process of re-creation.
-Because the present way isn’t working and we have to see it very clearly and hear it very loudly in order to wake up.
-Because we have written to rebuild, refashion and transform it.
+So again, why are we faced with such enormous challenges on planet Earth now more than ever before?
+Because all of this is part of the necessary process of re-creation.
+Because the present way isn’t working and we have to see that it isn’t working very clearly in order to wake up.
+Because we’ve written all of this and we are destined to restructure and transform it.
 Rather than resist and abhor it, let's embrace the knowing that these challenges are harbingers of the future world founded on the good of all and which we are creating as we read this.

 Certain animal species don’t exist forever because life is ever evolving.
 They aren’t meant to exist forever.
 In a similar way, our economic, socio-political, philosophical and healthcare systems must evolve to a higher expression of themselves that is more in alignment with the higher velocities we desire.
 As we go forward, understand that the whole picture is part of a natural inevitable ascending evolution.
 Be unattached to the old ways and material things and open to the new, the revolutionary and the equanimous beautiful.
 In this way, we will all not only survive but thrive.